ChristianFJung/blog.christianfjung.com/README.md

 # [blog.ChristianFJung.com](http://blog.christianfjung.com/)

-This is my personal website built with Gatsby JS and the Lumen theme.
+This is my personal blog built with Gatsby JS and the Lumen theme.
 It is hosted by Netlify and renders my markdown posts into a blog.